1. Don’t let your money lose value.

 The market has fallen considerably over the last three months, alarming many investors.
 This is a fairly typical market correction, with Motley Fool reporting that “since 1987, modern-day corrections have resolved in an average of 155.4 calendar days (about five months).”

 Those who are familiar with My Wealth Solutions’ take on investing know that we never time the market.
 We focus on long-term returns and our CARE philosophy is designed to weather market fluctuations and corrections.
-In a down-turn, shares remain a good investment, not least because they are cheaper to purchase.
-However, remember that investing is a long term strategy, and you need to be ok if the market goes down or corrects further before it starts to recover.
+In a downturn, shares remain a good investment, not least because they are cheaper to purchase.
+However, remember that investing is a long-term strategy, and you need to be ok if the market goes down or corrects further before it starts to recover.
 We recommend using dollar-cost averaging – regularly putting a set amount of money into your investments regardless of whether the market is up or down that day.

 Index funds or ETFs are a top choice, as you are investing across a sector rather than a more volatile individual stock.
 If you are purchasing individual stocks during a downturn or market correction, avoid highly-leveraged companies with significant debt, companies that focus on discretionary products or services, and unproven companies.
-Instead, look for companies with low debt and strong balance sheets who will continue to thrive.
+Instead, look for companies with low debt and strong balance sheets that will continue to thrive.